 Just two blocks east of Mass St. on E 8th Street sits the Sandbar, one of Lawrence’s favorite watering holes.
 Here you can immerse yourself in all things Jimmy Buffett and Key West while downing a Shark Attack, the bar’s signature drink, which comes with a toy shark full of “blood” (sweet cherry juice).

 Far from being flat and featureless, the grounds of the University of Kansas campus are leafy and green and winds sinuously atop Mount Oread, where the university was founded in 1865.
 Start a self-guided walking tour at the Chi Omega fountain by heading east on Jayhawk Boulevard.
 Along the way you’ll pass Fraser Hall, the KU Natural History Museum, and the Memorial Union.

 Make your way down Memorial Drive behind the Union to visit the marvelous Spencer Museum of Art, tucked into the top corner of Marvin Grove Park.
 This university art museum offers free admission and has more than 45,000 objects, including a large collection of pieces by Japanese-American artist Roger Shimomura.
 A former KU professor, Shimomura was incarcerated as a child with his family at an internment camp during WWII.
 Much of his pop art-inspired work focuses on this time, as well as stereotypical images of Asian Americans.
-Note that the museum is currently in the midst of renovations and a reinstallation of its permanent galleries, which will continue into 2022.

 6. Wells Overlook Park